The Debasement of Important Words

 Flash forward 200 years and a self-declared “patriot,” is standing in front of a county courthouse with AR-15 protesting the proposed construction of a Mosque.
 It’s hard to understand in a country that prides itself, sometimes correctly, on freedom of religion how someone who is attempting to prevent it can be a patriot.

 Those of us who disagreed with the invasion of Iraq were called unpatriotic.
 Those who wore an American flag on their lapel were called patriotic.
 It’s considered patriotic to scream “love it or leave it,” but unpatriotic to call attention to the fact that we are not living up to our ideals.
 We have at some point redefined patriotism as simple slogans, easy acts, and a bullying posture.
-It seems that patriotism has devolved to mean “anybody who doesn’t see our country the same way I do.”
+It seems that patriot has devolved to mean “anybody who sees our country the same way I do.”

 I like Hamilton Fish’s statement: If our country is worth dying for in time of war let us resolve that it is truly worth living for in time of peace.